Convert Bar to Feet of water (bar to ftH2O)

 • Select the Bar Value: Start by determining the bar (bar) value you want to convert into feet of water (ftH2O).
 This is your starting point.

-• Multiply by the Conversion Factor: To convert bar to feet of water, multiply the selected bar value by 33.455257674.
-This factor is essential for accurately converting from a larger unit (bar) to a much smaller unit (ftH2O).
+• Multiply by the Conversion Factor: To calculate bar to equivalent feet of water amount, multiply the selected bar value by 33.455257674.

 • Illustration of Multiplication: